canonical/cloud-init/HACKING.rst

 In more detail:

-* The root of this hierarchy will be the ``cloudinit.distros.Networking`` class.
+* The root of this hierarchy will be the ``cloudinit.distros.networking.Networking`` class.
 This class will have a corresponding method for every ``cloudinit.net`` function that we identify to be involved in refactoring.
 Initially, these methods' implementations will simply call the corresponding ``cloudinit.net`` function.
 (This gives us the complete API from day one, for existing consumers.)